Managing Today’s Healthcare Environment – Competitive Assessment, to Strategy, to Execution

 Posted July 27, 2018| Robert Flynn

-Previously, we have discussed the proper crafting of strategy in today’s Healthcare industry – identifying the key external issues driving change, albeit uncertainly, and arguing that major innovations such as the Amazon/Berkshire Hathaway/JP Morgan collaboration will not single handily redefine the industry, although it’s definitely going to have an impact.
+Previously, we have discussed the proper crafting of strategy in today’s Healthcare industry – identifying the key healthcare topics and external issues driving change, albeit uncertainly, and arguing that major innovations such as the Amazon/Berkshire Hathaway/JP Morgan collaboration will not single handily redefine the industry, although it’s definitely going to have an impact.
 The next question to consider for Healthcare executives facing such a tumultuous environment is what to actually do.

 A good physician will advise his or her patients, “If you don’t check for it, you won’t know how to act on it.”
 Ironically, the healthcare industry is falling short on its own advice.
 A recent survey conducted by Fuld + Company to capture the attitudes and actions of executives in payer and provider companies across the US demonstrates that 60% of senior executives acknowledge a major gap, namely execution of their organization’s plans.
 Their concern – that deficiency can mean the difference between mere survival and success.